patrickturri/patrickturri.github.io/_posts/2020-07-03-Scuola_di_Orientamento_Universitario.md

 </div>
 <br>
 <h3><div align="center">Day 3.</div></h3>
+Professor Tommaso Cucinotta described us the main stages during the history of computer science.
+We received an insight on the fundamental inventions that allowed computer science to take off, with the aim also of making it seem less magical.
+In fact, even when we receive a new phone, that is potentially able to perform numerous and complex functions, it is normal to think that something extraordinary may be hidden behind it.
+It was nice to retrace what brought us to computer science like it is nowadays.
 <div class="videoWrapper">
    <iframe src="https://onedrive.live.com/embed?                                                 cid=33B25EE8F6B94796&amp;resid=33B25EE8F6B94796%21117&amp;authkey=AOovGxjbtmc_lKA&amp;em=2&amp;wdAr=1.3324937027707808" width="560px" height="315px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank href="https://office.com/webapps">Office</a>.
   </iframe>